mahdertesf/Cryptography-Playground/README.md

         ```json
         {
-            "enc_ciphertext": "Base64EncodedCiphertext" //Or ciphertext, depending on algorithm
+            "enc_ciphertext": "Base64EncodedCiphertext" // Or ciphertext, depending on algorithm
         }
         ```

 *   **`/decrypt` (POST):** Decrypts a message.

     *   **Request Body:**

         ```json
         {
-            "algorithm": "AES",   // Or "OTP", "3DES", or "RSA"  <!-- Added RSA to list -->
+            "algorithm": "AES",   // Or "OTP", "3DES", or "RSA"
-            "decinput": "Base64EncodedCiphertext",   //Or ciphertext, depending on algorithm
+            "decinput": "Base64EncodedCiphertext",   // Or ciphertext, depending on algorithm
-            "decryptionkey": "YourSecretKey"  //Depends on algorithm requirement - see notes below
+            "decryptionkey": "YourSecretKey"  // Depends on algorithm requirement - see notes below
         }
         ```